albertshi31/albertshi31.github.io/RideHop.md

 <img width="800" alt="Screenshot 2024-08-12 at 1 23 02 PM" src="https://github.com/user-attachments/assets/52535967-a55d-4219-a66a-824f39030df5">

-Users can navigate from this Splash Page to the registration page or ride finder page.
+Users can navigate from this Splash Page to the registration or ride search pages.

 ## Ride Search